 Turnover in the services sector (according to VAT returns)

-Turnover in the services sector in the third quarter 2023
+Turnover in the services sector in the fourth quarter 2023

 Economic indicators

-Turnover in the services sector in the third quarter 2023
+Turnover in the services sector in the fourth quarter 2023

-In 83% of the sectors monitored in this statistic, turnover increased in the third quarter of 2023 compared to the same period the year before.
-The largest turnover increase was registered in the sector ‘G45 Wholesale and retail trade and repair of motor vehicles and motorcycles’ (+24%) and is due to an increased activity as well as an increase in output prices.
+In 83% of the sectors monitored in this statistic, turnover increased in the fourth quarter of 2023 compared to the same period the year before.
+The largest increases in turnover were recorded in the sectors “N82 Office administrative, office support and other business support activities” (+18.0%) and “J63 Information service activities” (+14.8%).

 This statistic gives the turnover indices for a number of sectors specified by Eurostat: the wholesale trade and a number of services such as transport, accommodation and food service activities, ICT, advertising and market research.
 The sectors are divided according to the 2008 NACE classification and Eurostat's specifications.
 Consequently, indices are also available for some subsectors at a more detailed level (e.g. G46) and other subsectors are brought together (e.g. M69 and M702).
 The indices per year give an overview of the evolution of the turnover for a particular sector during the last few years.
 The reference year is 2015.
 The quarterly indices reflect the evolution in a given year and can also be used to make year-on-year comparisons of a particular quarter.
 This way, they make it possible to detect cyclical changes.
 These indices are gross indices, but the user can create himself a table also showing the seasonally adjusted indices and the trend.
 The figures of the last 2 years should always be considered as provisional and can still be revised due to late VAT returns and/or derogations.